astronomy-commons/lsdb/docs/tutorials/dask-cluster-tips.rst

 run on 960 CPU cores, and use 1920 GB of RAM in total.
 As you see, the number of CPU cores is significantly larger than the number of Python threads.
 This is a trick we use to get more RAM per each task, which is crucial for LSDB pipelines.
-As was mentioned earlier, LSDB pipeline may still utilize multiple CPU cores per a single Python thread, thanks to internal multithreading of underlying libraries, such as NumPy and PyArrow.
+As was mentioned earlier, LSDB pipelines may still utilize multiple CPU cores per a single Python thread, thanks to internal multithreading of underlying libraries, such as NumPy and PyArrow.

 Dask Dashboard